alexyy802/waifucord/docs/migrating_to_async.rst

 Event Registration
 --------------------

-All events before were registered using :meth:`Client.event`.
+All events before were registered using :meth:`Bunny.event`.
 While this is still possible, the events must be decorated with ``@asyncio.coroutine``.

 Before:

 .. code-block:: python3

-    @client.event
+    @bunny.event
     def on_message(message):
         pass